DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Methodology

 \subsection{Implementation Details.}

-During the optimization of grid-based and depth vanish attack, we keep adopt a patch with a physical size $(u, v)=(0.891m, 1.26m)$ and specify the physical ground-truth depth $e=5m$.
-To assemble the texture element into patch, we empirically set the repetition as 5 for horizontal and 4 for vertical, \ie, $k=(4,5)$.
+During the optimization for the Grid-based and DepthVanish attacks, we use a patch with a physical size $(u, v)=(0.891~m, 1.26~m)$ and specify the physical ground-truth depth $e=5~m$.
+To assemble the texture element into a patch, we empirically set the number of repetition as 5 for horizontal and 4 for vertical, \ie, $k=(4,5)$.
 For the optimization and corresponding evaluation results with different patch physical setup, we provide them in the supplemental material.
-When the patch is optimize as grid-based attack, the optimal interval size $o=10$px from \secref{sec:motivation} is applied.
+When the patch is optimized as grid-based attack, the optimal interval size $o=10~px$ from \secref{sec:motivation} is applied.
 As for the loss weights adopted during the depth vanish attack, we keep setting $\alpha=0.1$ and $\beta=10$.
-Please find more details of implementation for both grid-based and depth vanish attack in the supplement.
+Please find more details of implementation for both Grid-based and DepthVanish attack in the supplemental material.